 The world’s getting more and more complex – not less.
 We’re communicating with more and more people, in more and more ways and more and more often.

-But there’s a problem – a challenge if you like.
-And it’s this: Not everyone is good at working with other people..
+But there’s a problem.
+Or a challenge if you like.
+And it’s this: Not everyone is good at working with other people.

-So, if we want our workplaces, our homes and our social lives to run smoothly, we need to do something.
+If we want our workplaces, our homes and our community groups to run smoothly, we need to do something.
 And we need to do it now.
-We need to create environments where people put their best foot forward – first time, every time.
-We need to create environments where it’s easy for people to do ‘the right thing’.
+We need to help people get on with others and help them to put their best foot forward – first time, every time.

-And the way to do it is by stepping up to and embracing the principles and strategies encompassed in what I call Best Practice Behaviour
+And the way to do it is by helping them, and whole organisations, step up to and embrace the principles and strategies encompassed in what I call Best Practice Behaviour

 Best Practice Behaviour gives us the framework we need to get the best from people.
 First we have Declare Standards – this is what we expect from people.
 Then we have Develop Capacity – which is all about helping staff to live up the expectations.
 And third we have Normalise Success which is all about making sure living up to expectations is what staff do every day, not just something to be admired when it happens every now and then.